cta-wave/WMAS/tools/wave/docs/rest-api/results-api/import.md

 # Import results - [Results API](../README.md#results-api)

-If enabled, the WMAS Test Suite can import results exported by any arbitrary other instance.
+If enabled, the WMAS Test Runner can import results exported by any arbitrary other instance.

 ## HTTP Request